langdoc/KSCTC/README.md

 ## Data access
 Only parts of the corpus are openly available.
-Other parts are found in a private repository.
-See the overview below.
+Other parts are found in [KSCTC-bound](https://github.com/langdoc/KSCTC-bound/), which is a private repository and visible only the project collaborators.
+If you are interested in collaboration, contact [Michael Rießler](mailto:michael.riessler@uef.fi).

+See the overview below to understand which parts of the data are under free or bound licenses.

 ## Metadata